Christian C. Sahner

 My doctoral dissertation explores the roots of sectarian conflict in the early Islamic Middle East using a collection of Christian hagiography written in Arabic, Greek, Syriac, Latin, and Georgian.
 Through these biographies of martyrs, I track the causes of violence between Muslims and Christians, as well as the manner in which Christians came to understand themselves as a minority through memories of conflict.

 My essays on the culture and history of the Middle East have appeared in The Times Literary Supplement and The Wall Street Journal.
-In addition, I am the author of the forthcoming book, Among the Ruins: Syria Past and Present (Hurst, 2014), an introduction to the war-torn country that blends elements of history, reportage, and memoir from my time in the region.
+In addition, I am the author of the forthcoming book, Among the Ruins: Syria Past and Present (Oxford University Press/ C. Hurst & Co.), an introduction to the war-torn country that blends elements of history, reportage, and memoir from my time in the region.

 Review article: “Ecumenical Islam,” (review of Fred Donner, Muhammad and the Believers: At the Origins of Islam) The Times Literary Supplement, 1 July 2011.